 1. Ozaria Plants

 Looking to feed your plant obsession?
-For all the avid and wannabe Bristol plant mums and dads out there, this women-led Bristol business is the perfect go-to if you want to decorate your home with plants.
-With shops in Clifton and the Old Market area, you’ll find a selection of houseplants and flowers to suit all living conditions, as well as pots and plant care items.
+For all the avid and wannabe Bristol plant mums and dads out there, this women-owned Bristol business is the perfect go-to if you want to decorate your home with plants.
+With shops in Clifton and the Old Market area, you’ll find a selection of houseplants and flowers to suit all living conditions, as well as pots and plant care items, at Ozaria Plants.

 2. Ahh Toots

-Located up Bristol’s Christmas Steps, Ahh Toots is owned by baker Tam and her bakery sells gorgeously decorated cakes, big and small, suited to whatever the occasion may be- weddings to a weekend treat.
+Located up Bristol’s Christmas Steps, Ahh Toots is owned by baker Tam and sells gorgeously decorated cakes.
+Big and small, these cakes are suited to whatever the occasion may be – weddings to a weekend treat.
 This bakery not only sells celebration cakes, doughnuts, cookies, cinnamon buns, savoury pastries and traybakes, but also offers a baking provisions supply box as well as DIY baking packs, plus boxes packed with a range of cake slices or traybakes like blondies and brownies, which can be delivered to your door or available for collection.
+To learn more head here.

 3. Panda Pots